 What Happens When The Forbearance Is Over?

-We’re here to help you figure out how to bring your loan current.
+When your forbearance is ending or you're ready to resume payments, you can check in online on Rocket Mortgage®.
+We’re here to help figure out how to bring your loan current.
 Here are some options you might have:

 - With a repayment plan, we’ll add part of your past-due amount to your regular mortgage payment each month.

 - With a deferral or partial claim, we’ll set all or part of your past-due amount aside to be paid later.
 It will be due when you pay off your mortgage, sell your home or refinance.
 You won’t be charged any interest on the deferred balance.

 - With a loan modification, we’ll modify the terms of your existing loan to include your past-due payments.

 - You also have the option to pay the total past-due amount.
 This will bring your loan current right away.
 We understand that's not always an option.

 Why Forbearance As COVID Mortgage Relief?

 It’s a fair question.
 To understand why forbearance, it helps to know a bit about how the mortgage market works.

 Most mortgage lenders in the industry today, including Rocket Mortgage®, are mortgage originators.
 That means they underwrite your loan to make sure you qualify under the standards of a major mortgage investor like Fannie Mae, Freddie Mac, the VA, etc. After your loan closes, they sell your loan to that investor, who then makes it available on the bond market for investors who are interested in mortgage-backed securities.

 The major mortgage investors are offering forbearance for clients who need assistance at this time.